alexwarth/sutherland/docs/crt.md

 # Sketchpad CRT Display

-Sketchpad ran on the TX-2 computer with a 7" x 7" Cathod Ray Tube to display its graphical interface: [youtube video](https://www.youtube.com/embed/GVlqhIzSUUY?si=Y40xSiqU16LgaUVg)
+Sketchpad ran on the TX-2 computer with a Cathod Ray Tube to display its graphical interface on a 7" x 7" screen: [youtube video](https://www.youtube.com/embed/GVlqhIzSUUY?si=Y40xSiqU16LgaUVg)

 ![sketchpad photo](crt1.jpg)